krishjainm/miscalibrated-belief-llms/README.md

 ## Research Overview

-This codebase supports research into **whether LLMs actually maintain coherent Bayesian beliefs** about hidden information.
+This codebase supports research into **Whether LLMs actually maintain coherent Bayesian beliefs** about hidden information.
 The core research question:

 *Do LLM poker agents internally maintain coherent probability distributions over opponent hands or do they rely on surface-level heuristics while producing plausible-sounding but inconsistent belief statements?*